Stasiulek/MyReads/README.md

 # MyReads Project

-Interactive book management app built with [React](https://reactjs.org/)
+Interactive book tracking app built with [React](https://reactjs.org/)

 ## How To Use